;

 Using this NDF Guidance

 This Guidance suggests nine steps that a Scientific Authority can take to make a science-based NDF.
-The overall process is shown in Figure 1.

 Each of the Guidance steps is comprised of the following components: